google/osv-scalibr/README.md

 - And more!

-This can be used as a library with a custom wrapper to perform scans on e.g. container images or remote hosts, or via the [OSV-Scanner CLI](https://github.com/google/osv-scanner).
+This can be used as a library with a custom wrapper to perform scans on e.g. container images (only linux-based currently) or remote hosts, or via the [OSV-Scanner CLI](https://github.com/google/osv-scanner).
 It comes with built-in plugins for inventory extraction and vulnerability detection and it also allows users to run their custom plugins.